Hours of Operation

-Parking is very limited, particularly in the afternoon.
+The Point Reyes Lighthouse's visitors' parking lot can only accommodate 38 vehicles.
+As a result, parking space availability is very limited, particularly in the afternoon.
 If you arrive and find that there are no available spots in the parking lot, you may park parallel to the road east of the parking lot.
 Please observe all "No Parking" signs and red curbs, and ensure that no part of your parked vehicle is within eight feet (2.4 m) of the center of the road in order to allow other vehicles to use the road without having to cross the center line.

 RVs and Trailers